Dray03/Python-code/README.md

 - 👋 Hi, I’m Osborne Oppong.
-I'm a student of Ghana Secondary Technical School(GSTS) at Takoradi, form2.
+I'm a student of Ghana Secondary Technical School(GSTS) at Takoradi.
 - 👀 I’m interested in Software developing
 - 🌱 I’m currently learning how to use vim
 - 💞️ I’m looking to collaborate on apps